Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 Allow unread+mention status for PMs

-Smart filter female, male, and intersex, via chat gender instead of character Gender.
+Smart filter female, male, and nonbinary, via chat gender instead of character Gender.

 RobustReminders
 	A place where you can be reminded of things.
 Ie haven't changed password in 6 months.
 Person on personal-notify when you log in.